 - 1) To qualify medically for the Medicaid Long-Term Care Program, policy specifies that an individual must require direct nursing care twenty-four (24) hours a day, seven (7) days a week.
 A tool known as the Pre-Admission Screening form (PAS) is utilized for physician certification of the medical needs required by individuals applying for the Medicaid benefit.
 An individual must have a minimum of five (5) qualifying deficits on the PAS in order to qualify medically.
-These deficits are derived from a combination of assessment elements on the PAS completed by the evaluating physician. - 2) The June 10, 2011 PAS reveals the Claimant was demonstrating three (3) program qualifying deficits. - 3) Evidence submitted at the hearing identifies two (2) additional program qualifying deficit in the areas of grooming and vacating. - 4) Whereas the Claimant demonstrates five (5) qualifying deficits, medical eligibility for participation in the Medicaid Long-Term Care Program is established.
+These deficits are derived from a combination of assessment elements on the PAS completed by the evaluating physician. - 2) The July 27, 2011 PAS reveals that the Claimant was demonstrating four (4) program qualifying deficits. - 3) Evidence submitted at the hearing identifies one (1) additional program qualifying deficit in the area of vacating the building [in the event of an emergency]. - 4) Whereas the Claimant demonstrates five (5) qualifying deficits, medical eligibility for participation in the Medicaid Long-Term Care Program is established.